pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

-For an even larger example of this, see [Sample Accelerators Main](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/sample-accelerators-main.yaml) that is optional to create an initial catalog of accelerators and fragments during a fresh Application Accelerator install.
+For an even larger example of this, see [Sample Accelerators Main](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/sample-accelerators-main.yaml) that is optionally used to create an initial catalog of accelerators and fragments during a fresh Application Accelerator install.

 ## <a id="creating-git-credentials"></a> Configuring `tap-values.yaml` with Git credentials secret